-When another driver causes a motor vehicle wreck, a primary concern for the injured victim is how much liability insurance coverage the person has.
+When another driver causes a motor vehicle accident, a primary concern for the injured victim is how much liability insurance coverage the person has.
 This is especially true in a truck crash where the victims can suffer catastrophic injuries or death, making their claims for compensation potentially much higher than in passenger vehicle collisions.
 Here, we discuss how much insurance is required for truckers and trucking companies and where to turn if the truck driver does not have the required insurance coverage.

 How Much Insurance Must a Trucker and Trucking Company Carry?